Maccabi Tel Aviv F.C.: 1950s

 The 1951–52 season was Maccabi's second league title after the establishment of the State, which they won by eight points ahead of Maccabi Petah Tikva, though they lost the IFA Cup final.
 That loss only inspired them to win an historic first double in the 1953–54 season, once again winning the league ahead of Maccabi Petah Tikva.
 That year's Cup final provided them with the opportunity to put in one of their most devastating performances, crushing their opponents Maccabi Netanya 4–0 with a brace from Glazer and individual goals from Studinski and midfielder Israel Halivner.

 It was the following season that the great Hapoel Petah Tikva team of midfielder Nahum Stelmach and associates burst on the scene and captured the championship from Maccabi Tel Aviv after a down to the wire finish.
 Still, Maccabi Tel Aviv weren't prepared to surrender all the titles that season and came up trumps in a 3–1 victory over the same Hapoel Petah Tikva in the IFA Cup final.
 Maccabi went on to beat them to the title in two more seasons, 1955–56 and 1957–58, completing their fifth National Championship in the first decade of the modern state of Israel.
 That final season title was complemented by a double, with Maccabi beating Hapoel Haifa in the IFA Cup final, 2–0.

-The following season Maccabi Tel Aviv won their second consecutive IFA Cup in a final that will be remembered as one of the most famous in the entire history of the competition.
-Maccabi appeared to be cruising to victory with a seemingly unassailable 4–0 lead just ten minutes from time.
-But within five of those final ten minutes Hapoel Petah Tikva pulled back three of those goals, guaranteeing one of the most exciting finales in IFA Cup history.
+The following season Maccabi Tel Aviv won their second consecutive IFA Cup in a final that will be remembered as notable in the entire history of the competition.
+Maccabi appeared to be headed to victory with a 4–0 lead just ten minutes from time.
+But within five of those final ten minutes Hapoel Petah Tikva pulled back three of those goals, creating one of the most exciting finales in IFA Cup history.
 But in the end Maccabi held on to celebrate yet another IFA Cup triumph.